dib-lab/elvers/docs/configure.md

   - `basename: NAME`: helps determine file names and output directory (by default: `BASENAME_out`)
   - `experiment: EXPERIMENT`: some additional "experiment" info to add to the output directory name ( outdir: `BASENAME_EXPERIMENT_out`)
   - `out_path: /full/path`: if you want to redirect the output to some location *not* under the `elvers` directory.
-  - Finally, to specify a specific set of workflows or tools to use, add `workflows` to your `yaml` file:
+  - Finally, to specify a specific set of workflows or tools to use, add `workflows` to your `yaml` file.
+In this case, we just want to run `fastqc` and `trimmomatic`:

 ```
 workflows: